remnrem/luna-doc/docs/ref/spindles-so.md

-In the context of spindles, where things are likely to be a bit messier, we consider the distribution of wavelet coefficients to be a mixture of two classes: the null distribution of noise, i.e. where there is no true spindle, and a second, less frequency class representing points where a spindle is present (and where we will expect higher values of the wavelet coefficient).
+In the context of spindles, where things are likely to be a bit messier, we consider the distribution of wavelet coefficients to be a mixture of two classes: the null distribution of noise, i.e. where there is no true spindle, and a second, less frequent class representing points where a spindle is present (and where we will expect higher values of the wavelet coefficient).